 The zoning objective seeks to provide recreational and amenity for the community.
-Only community facilities and other recreational uses will be considered and encouraged by the Planning Authority.
+Description of the Planning Authority.
 As such permitted in principle and not permitted uses are not listed for this zoning.
 The primary uses in these areas include playgrounds, parks, other areas for outdoor activities, sports centres, sports pitches, outdoor recreation training centres and landscaped areas.
 They are often closely related to residential areas and town centres.
 High standards of accessibility are essential.
 These should be appropriate to the use that will be made of the area concerned.
 For example, local amenity areas and playgrounds may require emphasis on access for pedestrians and cyclists.
 Sports centres and training centres, serving a wider catchment area will require accessibility by public transport and car users.